I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 With the help of the union, the miners started to arm themselves and the owners hired guards and supplied them with weapons.

 Gathering in the thousands (various accounts put the number at between 7,000 and 15,000) the miners marched on Logan County to try to organize the non-unionized workers.
-On August 29, 1921, they met up with the Sheriff of Logan County, Don Chafin, and his deputies and mine guards, who had set up defensive positions on Logan Mountain.
+On August 29, 1921, they met up with the Sheriff of Logan County, Don Chafin, and his deputies and mine guards, who had set up defensive positions on Blair Mountain.

 Exchanges of gunfire began and continued for five days.
 The coal operators brought in private planes to drop homemade bombs on the miner’s positions.
 On September 2, federal troops arrived and the miners realized that if they carried on with the fight the casualty list would be huge, so they pulled out.